 To become a lawyer in Canada, one must take up the Juris Doctor (JD) degree program, which usually takes up to 3 to 4 years.
 It is an undergraduate degree, even though a prior undergraduate degree is required to be admitted as a first year JD student.

-Currently, there are no schools in Canada which offer a JD degree program that is administered purely online.
-However, we'll see further in this article that there are some law schools that offer law certificates and other courses.
+We'll see further in this article that there are some law schools that offer certificates and other courses online.

-The advantages of pursuing an online law degree
+The advantages of pursuing an online law course in Canada

-There are various advantages that an online law degree in Canada offers.
+There are various advantages that an online law course in Canada offers.

-First, its flexible schedules are convenient for professionals – even lawyers themselves – who want to pursue additional knowledge on a specific topic or area.
+First, its flexible schedules are convenient for professionals and lawyers who want to pursue additional knowledge on a specific topic or area.

 Second, its “study at your own pace” environment ensures that no enrollee is burned out due to studying.
 Here, students have more liberty to work on their requirements and study the provided materials.

-Lastly, all of these result in a work-study-life balance, which is in itself a rarity nowadays.
+Lastly, these result in a work-study-life balance, which is a rarity nowadays.

-Here are some of the Canadian law schools that offer online law degrees.
-You may also refer to our complete list of Canadian Law Schools 2023/24 for information on JD programs and other graduate law degrees.
+Here are some of the Canadian law schools that offer online law certificates, diplomas, and short courses to build on your law degree.
+Visit our complete list of Canadian Law Schools 2023/24 for information on JD degrees and other graduate law programs.

 Queen’s University – Faculty of Law